mvolkmann/pwa-demo/pwa.md

 is checked.

-In order to repeatedly test the process of registering a service worker, it is useful to unregister the current service worker.
+In order to repeatedly test the process of registering a service worker, it is useful to stop the current service worker.

+To stop a service worker,

+- click "Application" tab
+- click "Service Workers" in left nav
+- locate the service worker with a status of "activated and is running"
+- click the "stop" link to the right of that status
+- the status will change to "activated and is stopped"

 To unregister a service worker and register it again:

 - click "Application" tab
 - click "Service Workers" in left nav
 - click "Unregister" link to right of the service worker
+- " - deleted" will be added after the name of the service worker
 - refresh browser window

 After a service worker has been unregistered in the devtools,